 Never suspend an FIBC using fewer lift loops, sleeves, etc., than have been provided.
 This includes gathering the loops on one hook (unless specified by the manufacturer).
 It is also important that all loops are vertical and not twisted.

-If you need to customize your bags to fit your machinery, talk to your bulk bag consultant.
-There are a few options for bulk bag loop customizations:
+If you need to customize your bags to fit your machinery, such as bulk bag unloaders, talk to your bulk bag consultant.
+There are a few options for bulk bag loop customizations for bulk bag handling:

 Bonus: When lifting bulk bags, it is easier to direct the forklift forks into the loops when you approach the bag straight forward rather than from an angle, aligning the centers of the front and back loops with each fork.